coteditor/CotEditor/CONTRIBUTING.md

 ### Graphics Resources

-We don't accept pull requests for image resources.
-[1024jp](https://github.com/1024jp) enjoys creating and brushing up the graphics ;).
-Please just point out on the Issues page if a graphic resource has some kind of mistake to be fixed.
+We don't accept pull requests for image resources. @1024jp enjoys creating and brushing up the graphics ;).
+If you find a graphic resource having some kind of mistake to be fixed, please just point out on the Issues page.